New Era Opportunity: Big Data

 In fact, by 2021, the world’s data output will explode to 74 trillion gigabytes.

 Someday, artificial intelligence could use Big Data to predict the places and blocks of time that crimes are likely to happen.
-Digitized medical records could improve doctors’ diagnoses and even lead to decreased health spending by as much as 12% to 17%.
+Digitized medical records could improve doctors’ diagnoses and even decrease health spending by as much as 12% to 17%.

 As you can see, Big Data isn’t just about finding something to watch on Netflix — it’s about saving lives and resources.

 In Strategic Fortunes, we see Big Data as a tipping-point trend: It’s a trend that’s been building for decades and has now reached critical mass.
 In the next decade, Big Data will help us make decisions about everything in our lives … from the movies we watch to the food we buy to the route our self-driving vehicles take to work.

 Industries Big Data Boosts